kamalarieff/anticar/content/questions/its_too_late_to_change.md

 weight = 18
 +++

 No it's not.
 Netherlands was heavily car cultured 30 years ago.

+This was Amsterdam in the 70s.

+{{< figure src="/ox-hugo/2022-04-06_00:48 amsterdam 70s.jpg" >}}

 Look where they are now.

 ## Resources {#resources}